 But which are the best shopping streets in London?

 For us, the best reason to head to Oxford Street is Selfridges (the showmanship of their window displays is second to none), dependable British stalwart John Lewis or to get to St Christopher’s Place for an enjoyable dinner.
-It’s certainly not for the vast Primark, although it is for hoards of people daily.
+It’s certainly not for the vast Primark, although it is a hotspot for hoards of people daily.

 Then there’s the King’s Road and Bond Street for a touch of luxe, designer shopping.
-Iconic department store, Peter Jones is a must-visit on King’s Road, as is the new Trinny London flagship shop.
+Iconic department store, Peter Jones is a must-visit on King’s Road, as is the shimmering Trinny London flagship shop.
 Bond Street is home to the biggest Louis Vuitton store in Europe, along with the likes of Cartier, Burberry and Chanel.

 Here, we’ll share our favourite shopping destinations in London.
 The small fry, the lesser known or the sometimes forgotten, as well as some always special places.